Embracing Uncertainty in "Small Data" Problems: Estimating Earthquakes from Historical Anecdotes: Introduction

-Resilience to tsunamis and other seismic hazards requires learning from what has happened in the past -- incorporating all available data and records (even from uncertain sources) -- and thereby reducing the negative impact of future events through more comprehensive hazards education and preparedness strategies \cite{unisdr2009}.
-While evidence of previous earthquake and tsunami events can be found in the geological record, such as deposits left by previous tsunami events \cite{Sulaemanetal2017}, damage to coral reefs \cite{meltzner2010coral,gagan2015coral}, and sediment cores of turbidites \cite{GoNeJo2003}, much information on past events is available in the form of textual accounts in historical records such as the recently translated Wichmann catalog \cite{wichmann1918earthquakes,wichmann1922earthquakes,harris2016waves} and other sources \cite{Re1858,Be1868,Mu2012,Re2012} for Indonesia, North and South America (see \cite{SiAsHa1981,De2004,KoKo2004} for example), and many other locations in Asia and throughout the world.
-Issues and concerns about the accuracy and validity of historical records illustrate a shift from the question ``can we quantify what happened?'' to ``can we make a principled estimate of the uncertainties around what happened?''.
+Resilience to tsunamis and other seismic hazards requires learning from what has happened in the geological past \cite{unisdr2009}.
+Evidence of previous earthquake and tsunami events can be found in the geological record, such as deposits left by previous tsunami events \cite{Sulaemanetal2017}, damage to coral reefs \cite{meltzner2010coral,gagan2015coral}, and sediment cores of turbidites \cite{GoNeJo2003}.
+Additional information on past events is also available in the form of textual accounts in historical records such as the Wichmann catalog \cite{wichmann1918earthquakes,wichmann1922earthquakes,harris2016waves} and other sources \cite{Re1858,Be1868,Mu2012,Re2012} for Indonesia (see \cite{martin2022gempa} for a comprehensive catalog for the Indonesian archipelago), North and South America (see \cite{SiAsHa1981,De2004,KoKo2004} for example), and many other locations in Asia and throughout the world.
+For this data we have seen a shift from the question ``can we quantify what happened?'' to ``can we make a principled estimate of the uncertainties around what happened?''.